StevenBlack/vocab/million-dollar-words.md

 ### ubiquitous
 Appearing everywhere at the same time; omnipresent.
-During the Gulf War, yellow ribbons were ubiquitous.
-On commuter trains at rush hour, suits and ties are ubiquitous.

 ### ultramarine